Loading Solar Battery Perth...

 New factor: May 2026 CSIP-AUS requirements may filter out some fly-by-night brands that can't meet the technical standards.
 However, budget brands rushing to get SSL-certified before May 2026 still pose warranty risks.

-In the 12 months surrounding July 2025 rebates (Nov 24 - Oct 25), we're tracking a 608 new battery listings - nearly 4x the normal annual rate.
-Of these, 73% come from brands less than 2 years old in Australia.
+In the 12 months around the July 2025 rebate start (Nov 2024 – Oct 2025), the register added 608 new battery listings — nearly 4x the prior annual rate.
+Of these, 73% came from brands less than 2 years old in Australia.

 ~15/month